Wakoma/docs/docs/installation.md

 First, create a new inventory file in `hosts/`.
 You can copy/modify the example `hosts/remote` file.
 I use server's nickname or domain for the filename.
 This file will contain the IP, domain and other details about your server so Lokal can be setup  correctly.
 It needs to be in YAML format so you can specify services in this nice way.
 The minimal example is bellow.
-For complete setup see [configuration section](configuration.md)
+For more details refer to [getting started](gettingstarted.md).

 ```YAML
 all: